ttcchhmm/uapoly-backend/docs/README.md

   - `startingSlotIndex`: An integer representing the starting slot index.
   - `initialMoney`: An integer representing the initial money.
   - `name`: The game's name.
+- `PropertyEdit`:
+  - `position`: An integer representing the slot index of the property.
+  - `newState`: The new state of the property.
+Can be `MORTGAGED` or `OWNED`.
+  - `newNumberOfBuildings`: An integer representing the new number of buildings on the property.
+Should be between 0 and 5 (hotel).

 ### Errors
 In case of an error, the server will emit the `error` event.
 The client must listen for this event.
 The data sent by the server will be a JSON object with the following properties: